SauerErik/it-security/docs/07_mock_testing.md

 | Yes             | Yes            | Yes                  | group is deleted |
 | No              | -              | -                    | exception        |

+# 6.1.6. domain model unit tests

+Following the feedback of lab 4, unit tests for domain models defined in[models.py](../backend/models.py) were added in the file [test_models.py](../test_backend/test_models.py).

 # Exercise 6.2: Service Testing with Mocks